Wizard of Oz: Magic Match

 Wizard of Oz: Magic Match is a Match 3 game created by Zynga available on iOS and Android.
 It combines classic Match 3 elements with the Wizard of Oz brand to create a compelling gameplay experience.
 More information about the game can be found here.

 I began working on Wizard of Oz: Magic Match in May 2017 as a Design Intern, and after my internship ended in September 2017 I was hired as a Contract Designer.
 My work as a contractor continued until March 2018 when I was brought onto the team full time as an Associate Game Designer.
-After working for a year in that role I was promoted to my current role of Game Designer in March 2019.
+After working for a year in that role I was promoted to Game Designer in March 2019, and in March 2021 I was promoted to my current role of Senior Game Designer.

 As a Design Intern I created new levels for the game and critiqued the levels made by other designers.
 I would then incorporate the feedback from other designers into my levels.
 In addition, I designed new features for the game including hazards, reward systems, game modes, and map regions.
 My work as a contractor was a direct continuation of the work I had done as an intern, and my contributions to the project largely stayed the same.